kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 26        _;
 27    }
 ```
-In this example, the require function checks that the address of the account initiating the transaction (`msg.sender`) that launched the smart contract is equal to the value `owner`.
-If it is the case, the rest of the function calling this modifier can execute (as shows the underscore "`_`"), else the transaction is reverted and the state of the blockchain is restored as it was, before the transaction started.
+In this example, the `require` function checks that the address of the account used to sign the transaction (`msg.sender`) that called the function is equal to the value in `owner`.
+If it is the case, the rest of the function calling this modifier can execute (this is the meaning of the underscore "`_`"), else the transaction is reverted and the state of the blockchain is restored as it was, before the transaction started.

 The underscore can also be placed at the beginning of the modifier.
 When it is the case that modifier is placed at the end of a function and when this function is finished being executed, the modifier verifies that a certain condition is met.

 A smart contract can define several modifiers and a function can have several modifiers.

 ## 1.6	Solidity `constructor` code block
-A constructor in Solidity is a special function that is used to initialize state variables in a contract.
-The constructor is called only once, when a contract is first created.
-It is in general used to set initial values.
+A constructor in Solidity is a special function that is used to initialize the state of a contract and perform some initialization logic.
+The constructor is called only once, when a contract is deployed on the blockchain.
 A constructor can be either `public` or `internal`.

 This code defines a "constructor":
 ``` js